 Sheila Yalley, Chemistry Tutor, is a junior studying Chemical and Biomolecular engineering.
 She loves interacting with people and helping them find their light bulb moment.
 In Sheila's free time she likes to read classical literature and make up the sleep times she's lost as a result of being a student.

-Sepehr Yazdani, Computer Science Tutor, is a sophomore studying Electrical Engineering.
+Sepehr Yazdani, MATLAB Tutor, is a sophomore studying Electrical Engineering.
 Originally from Iran, he moved to Dubai when he was nine years old, and moved to New York City to start college.
 In his spare time, he enjoys trying new foods around the city, watching shows on Netflix, and reading up on current politics.
 As a MATLAB tutor, he aims to get his students to fully understand and appreciate the art of problem solving.

 Weixian Zheng, Physics Tutor, is majoring in chemical and biomolecular engineering.
 Weixian was born and raised in China and came to the US as an immigrant.
 He loves to help peer students in those subjects that are challenging to them.
 He enjoys seeing the satisfaction in students when they can solve a problem and eventually when they do well in the class.